maennel/hackvent2022/public/main.md

 # Write-up Hackvent 2022

+## Intro and credits

+This is my write-up for the 2022 Hackvent on hacking-lab.com.
+Hackvent is a remote, public and free-to-play jeopardy-style CTF.
+Each day during advent, one challenge gets released.
+As christmas approaches, the difficulty of every new challenge increases by a bit.
+You can read more about it [here](https://hacking-lab.com/events/hackvent-2022#what-is-hackvent).

+Hackvent is organised by Compass Security and many volunteers contributing challenges and maintaining infrastructure for things to work smoothly.

+I want to thank everyone involved for letting me learn and discover new fields and unknown corners of already explored areas.
+Thanks a lot kuyaya for keeping challenges stable and hackers engaged.

+This time, I approached especially the web3 challenges as a purely educational exercise, but still with a goal of solving them all.
+With this, I mainly wanted to aquire more knowledge in this - from my perspective - yet unmapped territory.
+Many thanks to HaCk0 for your challenges and to mcia for helping me getting unstuck many times.
+I learned a ton of new stuff thanks to you.

+Further credits go to all the challenge creators for the awesome challenges and of course to all the hackers for solving them (especially the ones where I gave up from the outset).

+Finally, I want to thank my family as this was again another layer on top of an already busy December.

+This year, I missed a few "24h deadlines" and didn't solve day 21 and day 24, landing on the 17th place of the ranking.

+All the solved challenges are documented in differing degrees of detail hereafter.

+Happy reading,

+*-ludus*

+## Licensing and material

+Challenge descriptions and source material was taken from Hacking-lab.com with the permission of the organisers and authors of challenges.

 ## Table of contents

 - [[HV22.01] QR means quick reactions, right?](#hv2201-qr-means-quick-reactions-right)
 - [[HV22.02] Santa's song](#hv2202-santas-song)
 - [[HV22.03] gh0st](#hv2203-gh0st)